loopbackio/loopback-next/docs/_mar-milestone_.md

       values) #3607
 - [ ] Add support for "include" and "fields" to findById (REST API) #1721
 - [ ] Complex OpenAPI Validations with @property #1624
+- [ ] Sugar decorators for Filter and Where parameters #1749